 Serving Web Content¶

 Tangelo’s most basic purpose is to serve web content.
-Once Tangelo is running, it will serve content from two types of locations:
+Once Tangelo is running, it will serve content it finds in several places.

-plugin; see below) will cause Tangelo to serve content out of the web root
+will cause Tangelo to serve content out of the web root directory, which is

---root) flag when Tangelo is launched (see Setup and Administration).
-For example, if
+when Tangelo is launched (see Setup and Administration).
+For example, if the web root

-http://localhost:8080/ would serve content from that directory, and visiting
+serve content from that directory, and visiting http://localhost:8080/foobar

 Plugin content directories.
 The URLs rooted at http://localhost:8080/plugin refer to web

 content served by any active Tangelo plugins.
-Each active plugin can have
+As such, files in

-particular to each plugin.
-For information about how Tangelo plugins work, see
+information about how Tangelo plugins work, see Tangelo Plugins.

 - If the directory contains a file named